 Wireless internet access

-Hartwell-Rogers Field is located near the Webster Center in the northwest corner of the Babson campus.
+Directions & Parking Hartwell-Rogers Field is located near the Webster Center in the northwest corner of the Babson campus.
 From the main entrance, follow College Drive to the second stop sign.
 Turn left at the stop sign and bear left toward the Webster Center when the road splits.
 Visitor and student parking is available on the garage roof on your right.
-More visitor parking is available beyond the tennis courts on your left.
-From there, follow the paved walkway to the right of the Webster Center towards MacDowell (Turf) Field.
+More visitor parking is available beyond the Webster Center on your left.
+From there, follow the paved walkway to the right of the Webster Center toward MacDowell Field.
 Hartwell-Rogers Field is located next to the turf.